Powered By:

 Navjot Sawhney: They'll want to use an automatic washing machine.
 And so we need to be ahead of that curve.

-Navjot Sawhney: said, your journey there.
+Amardeep Parmar: So as I said, your journey there.
 It's really important to hear

 Amardeep Parmar: the journey, but also some of the stats you said there, right?
-When you just said like the refugee comes meant to last six months and they last a lot longer than that.
+So When you just said like the refugee comes meant to last six months and they last a lot longer than that.
 Was it 19?
-Yeah.
-Yeah.
-So that's a huge thing.
-If you just remember a few of those key things from today, if you tell a bunch of your friends that right, it's just changed their mentality of people.

 Amardeep Parmar: If they can understand what the world is really like, then the work from the same information base, and then you can make a bigger difference.
 And obviously terribly about now to tell everybody what he's doing, because that can make a huge impact.
 You never know who's in this room.
 Who's got a friend of a friend of a friend who's an engineer who then wants to help him and change the washing machine and build a dry cleaner as well or a tumble dryer.

-Amardeep Parmar: Who knows, right?
-That's the next step, right?
-So [00:43:00] all of these kind of different things, it can help out in such more ways.
+Amardeep Parmar: So [00:43:00] all of these kind of different things, it can help out in such more ways.
 And you might not realize like how big of an impact it's like, even if you don't quit your job and go traveling to Iraq and things like that, but you can actually help him out in a huge way and all these people that he's serving.

 Amardeep Parmar: So thank you again for coming on.

 Amardeep Parmar: Hello.
 Hello everyone.
 Thank you so much for listening.
-It means a huge amount to us and we don't think you realize how important you are because if you subscribe to our YouTube channel, if you leave us a five star review, it makes a world of difference.
+It means a huge amount to us and we don't think you realize how important you are because are if you subscribe to our YouTube channel, if you leave us a five star review, it makes a world of difference.
 And if you believe in what we're trying to do here.

 Amardeep Parmar: To inspire, connect and guide the next generation British Asians.
 If you do those things, you can help us achieve that mission and you can help us make a bigger impact.
 And by doing that, it means we can get bigger guests.
 We can host more events.
 We can do more for the community.
 So you can play a huge part.